 Karma Siddanta - Overview

-Bhagavad Gītā 3.5 states that no one can remain without action — physical or mental — even for a moment.
+Bhagavad Gītā 3.5 states that no one can remain without action—physical or mental—even for a moment.
 Every action produces results, good or bad, which must be experienced by the doer.
 While undergoing the fruits of past actions, human beings generate new karma, thereby forming an endless cycle.
 This cycle is known as saṁsāra, in which one continuously experiences the duality of happiness and sorrow.

 On the other hand, we encounter a few great souls who engage fully in action yet remain unaffected by its results, sailing through life’s highs and lows with calmness and inner peace.

-This invites reflection on whether the problem lies in “action itself” or “in our attitude toward action” ?
+This invites reflection on whether the problem lies in “action itself” or “in our attitude toward action”?

 Sanātana Dharma explores this issue in depth and presents a framework that allows one to act fully while remaining unaffected by the outcomes.

-Every action (karma) performed, produces two results:
+Every action (karma) performed, produces two results-karma phala and samsakara.

-“Karma phala” is the result of the karma and the “samksaras” are the subtle mental imprint or conditioning formed by action (karma).
+Karma phala is the result of the performing the karma and the samksaras are the subtle mental imprint or conditioning formed by performing the action (karma).

-• Example 1 – You help someone sincerely:
+1. Example 1 – You help someone sincerely:

 • Karma phala: gratitude, peace, good circumstances